NightmareXIV/Splatoon/Presets/Endwalker content/Duties/Ultimate - Dragonsong's Reprise/readme.md

+## Please note that you are viewing archived version of this folder.
+For move information, please visit https://github.com/NightmareXIV/Splatoon/blob/master/README.md

 |Attention!
 Please do not blindly import all presets.
 Some presets can repeat what they do in different manner.
 Please read and decide whether you need something first.|
 |---|
 # WARNING!
 You MUST check that your Splatoon version is THE LATEST before importing any triggers.